 On April 10, 1963, the city government obtained the injection against the campaign from state court.
 The campaign leaders decided to disobey the court order.

-Why did Martin Luther king write the letter from the Birmingham Jail?
+Why did Martin Luther King write the letter from the Birmingham Jail?

 On April 12, 1963, King was arrested for violating the anti-protest injection of the court.
 During this time he wrote “Letter from Birmingham Jail” in reaction to the statements by eight clergymen against the Birmingham protest.

-King requested the jailers to allow him to call to his wife who was recovering after their fourth childbirth named Bernice King but jailers refused.
+King requested the jailers to allow him to call his wife who was recovering after their fourth childbirth named Bernice King but jailers refused.

 State Violence During Birmingham Campaign:

-On May 2, 1963, more than 1000 of Black students marched towards downtown Birmingham where hundreds of students arrested.
+On May 2, 1963, more than 1000 Black students marched towards downtown Birmingham where hundreds of students arrested.
 Public safety commissioner Eugene Bull Connor directed the fire departments and police to use force to divert the demonstrators.

 The police started the use of force on the nonviolent student demonstrators in Birmingham.
 Police struck the students with the high-pressure water jet from a fire hose and used dog’s attacks on the protestors.

 Attorney general Robert Kennedy sent his civil rights assistant Burke Marshall to hold negotiations among black citizens and Birmingham Business Leadership.
-The business leaders gave a positive negotiation signal on the cause of protest.
+The business leaders gave a positive negotiation signal on the cause of the protest.

-On May 10, 1963, Martin Luther King Jr. and Fred Shuttlesworth announced an agreement with the city of Birmingham for the desegregation of restrooms, lunch counters, and drinking fountains within 90 days and hire black citizen in stores in clerical, office staff, and release all jail protestors.
+On May 10, 1963, Martin Luther King Jr. and Fred Shuttlesworth announced an agreement with the city of Birmingham for the desegregation of restrooms, lunch counters, and drinking fountains within 90 days and hire black citizens in stores in clerical, office staff, and release all jail protestors.

 Martin Luther King Jr. Civil Rights Campaign-Walk to Freedom.